vtex/shoreline/packages/admin-ui-docs/docs/components/collapsible.md

 #### Disclosure Button

-It represents the `button` that controls the content visibility and it's always located on the left side of the header.
+It represents the `button` that controls the content visibility and is always located on the left side of the header.
 Collapsible's `label` property defines the disclosure button label.

 #### Actions Panel

-It represents a set of `buttons` and it's always located on the right side of the header.
+It represents a set of `buttons` and is always located on the right side of the header.
 You should pass this set of `buttons` to the `CollapsibleHeader` children, to this panel to be rendered.

 ### Content